flox/flox/cli/mk_data/README.md

 - `post_cmd` is executed next, but no response file is generated.
 - `$RESPONSE_FILE` contains the path to the generated response file and is available inside `post_cmd` for post-processing of response files.

-Any error encountered while copying files or running commands will fail the job.
+Any error encountered while copying files or running commands will fail the job unless the appropriate `ignore_*_errors` field is set.
 If you expect a command to fail and still want to record the response, you should run the command as `cmd || true`.